Open Ethos User Guide

 Is my data sent to any server?

-No. All scoring happens entirely in your browser.
-The only external call is to your AI assistant when generating decision JSON—and that's done by you manually copying/pasting.
+No. All scoring happens in your browser.
+The only external call is to your AI assistant when generating decision JSON, and that is done by you manually copying and pasting.
+Publishing a public profile is the one exception, and it is an explicit, separate, opt-in action (and not yet built).

 Can I use this for important real-world decisions?

-This is a thinking aid, not a decision-maker.
-It can help you structure your reasoning and identify considerations you might miss, but the final judgment should always be yours.
+It is a thinking aid, not a decision-maker.
+It helps you structure reasoning and catch considerations you would miss.
+The final judgment is always yours.

-Score magnitude depends on scale (number of people affected), duration, and intensity.
-A factor affecting millions of people will produce a much larger score than one affecting yourself.
+Magnitude depends on scale, duration, and intensity.
+A factor affecting millions produces a much larger score than one affecting only you.
 This is by design.

 What if I disagree with the result?